-- Ramps

-- portable

-- fixed

-- Lifts

-- porch

-- stair

-- hydraulic

-- manual

-- electronic

-- Modifications of bathroom facilities

-- roll shower

-- sink

-- bathtub

-- toilet

-- plumbing

-- Additions to bathroom facilities

-- roll shower

-- water faucet controls

-- floor urinal

-- bidet

-- turnaround space

-- Specialized accessibility/safety adaptations/additions

-- door widening

-- electrical wiring

-- grab bars

-- handrails

-- automatic door opener/doorbell

-- voice activated, light activated, motion activated and electronic devices

-- fire safety adaptations

-- medically necessary air filtering device

-- medically necessary heating/cooling adaptations

-- other modifications to the home necessary for medical or personal safety.
+- Ramps:

+- Portable; and

+- Fixed;

+- Lifts:

+- Porch;

+- Stair;

+- Hydraulic;

+- Manual; and

+- Electronic;

+- Modifications of bathroom facilities:

+- Roll shower;

+- Sink;

+- Bathtub;

+- Toilet; and

+- Plumbing;

+- Additions to bathroom facilities:

+- Roll shower;

+- Water faucet controls;

+- Floor urinal;

+- Bidet; and

+- Turnaround space;

+- Specialized accessibility/safety adaptations/additions:

+- Door widening;

+- Electrical wiring;

+- Grab bars;

+- Handrails;

+- Automatic door opener/doorbell;

+- Voice activated, light activated, motion activated and electronic devices;

+- Fire safety adaptations;

+- Medically necessary air filtering device;

+- Medically necessary heating/cooling adaptations; and

+- Other modifications to the home necessary for medical or personal safety.

 A doctor's statement concerning medical necessity for air filtering devices and heating/cooling adaptations is required.
-The support coordinator must obtain such documentation prior to requesting approval from the OAAS regional office or its designee and must maintain the documentation in the recipient's records.
+The support coordinator must obtain such documentation prior to requesting approval from the OAAS regional office, or its designee, and must maintain the documentation in the recipient's records.

+All providers must:

-All providers must meet all state and/or local requirements for licensure or certification (such as building contractors, plumbers, electricians, engineers, contractors and assessors/inspectors/approvers), enroll as a Medicaid Environmental Accessibility Adaptation provider, be listed as a provider of choice on the FOC form, comply with DHH rules and regulations, and file claims in accordance with established Medicaid guidelines.
+- meet all of the state and/or local requirements for licensure or certification (such as building contractors, plumbers, electricians, engineers, contractors and assessors/inspectors/approvers); - enroll as a Medicaid Environmental Accessibility Adaptation provider; - be listed as a provider of choice on the FOC form; - comply with DHH rules and regulations; and - file claims in accordance with established Medicaid guidelines.